MicrosoftDocs/appcenter-docs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Mobile Center documentation!
+Thank you for your interest in contributing to the App Center documentation!

-In this topic, you'll see the basic process for adding or updating content in the [Mobile Center documentation site](https://docs.microsoft.com/mobile-center).
+In this topic, you'll see the basic process for adding or updating content in the [App Center documentation site](https://docs.microsoft.com/appcenter).

 In this topic, we'll cover: